 Joe Weider was a pioneer to the world of bodybuilding and to the fitness industry as a whole.
 This is the man who co-founded the International Federation of Bodybuilders (IFBB), created the Mr./Ms. Olympia bodybuilding contests, and published several of the top fitness media companies like Muscle & Fitness and Men’s Fitness.
 His contributions to the industry were monumental and timeless.
 Knowing that, it’s no surprise that his line of workout equipment, Weider Fitness, is highly regarded.
 While Weider’s traditional strength training systems aren’t anything extraordinary, the total body category is where this brand excels.

 As the name implies, Total Gym specializes in total-body machines.
 Their machines were actually initially used in physical therapy offices as a body rehabilitation tool, but they got such positive feedback in their machine’s ability to train strength and conditioning that they went public with things.
 Following a few endorsements and infomercials with celebrities like Christie Brinkley and Chuck Norris, their company blew up and is now the #1 brand in total body systems with several different models to choose from.
+Our 2 favorites?
+The XForce and the XLS.
+You can read our Total Gym X-Force review and our Total Gym XLS review for more info.

 Wrapping it up